Neurotechnology-at-ETH-Zurich/siRNA_Design/README.md

 8. [SiRNA Design (IDT)](#idt)
 9. [Eurofins_siMax](#eurofins)

-These modules are called in the main.py file, which further relies on the helper_functions.py script.
+These modules are called in the `main.py` file of the folder, which relies on the `helper_functions.py` script.

 <a name="thermo"></a>
 1. ThermoFisher's BLOCK-iT RNAi Designer